adrelanos/aeternity-wiki/Understanding-æternity.md

 # What are State Channels?

-The design of State Channel enables off-chain, or off-network, verification of data and smart contracts.
+The State Channel design enables off-chain, or off-network, verification of data and smart contracts.
 If the verification in the channel fails, the blockchain is asked to resolve.
 This mechanism permits a high transactional throughput and parallel processing of smart contracts by allowing for their independence from the network.
 Hence, æternity's strengths lie in the programmability of complex relationships for large numbers of users and in the parallel handling of high volumes of products and information.
 State channels allow for increased privacy in that only the parties participating in a smart contract know about the contents of that smart contract.
 When a channel is settled on-chain, the only information being put onto the blockchain is the transactional value that was exchanged.
 No contracting state is stored on-chain, so all channels are independent of each other.
 Transaction speed is limited only by bandwidth, so æternity's scalable smart contract systems improves upon the centralized scaling solutions that are available today.